grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 The code wants to fail if it ever sees null, but never if there is a non-null previous value.
 One thing to note is that if _another_ RPC modifies the value between the `store.get()` call and the `store.replace()` call, it will fail.
 This is a non-fatal error for us, so we will just try again.
-Once it is sure it has successfully put the new value in, it can respond back to the user.
+Once it has successfully put the new value in, the service can respond back to the user.

-There is one other possibility that could happen: two RPCs could update the same value and overwrite each others work.
+There is one other possibility that could happen: two RPCs could update the same value and overwrite each other's work.
 While this may be okay for some applications, it would not be suitable for APIs that provide transactionality.
 It is out of scope for this post to show how to fix this, but be aware it can happen.